-At the tourist office in San Marino – the tiny enclave within Italy – you can get a tourist visa for €5.
+At the tourist office in San Marino – the tiny enclave within Italy – you can get a tourist stamp in your passport for €5.
 But is it really worth it?

-Certainly, most visitors don’t need it – San Marino has an open border with Italy, so if you got as far as the tourist office atop Monte Titano then you’re probably allowed to be there anyway.
+Certainly, most tourists won’t need anything extra in their passports – San Marino has an open border with Italy, so if you’ve got as far as the tourist office atop Monte Titano then you’re probably allowed to be there anyway.
 But that doesn’t stop people queuing up to get them.

 More on how you do that further down.

-Should you pay for a visa you don’t need?
+Should you pay for a stamp you don’t need?

 I really wasn’t sure if I should get one myself.